 Webhook communication is achieved by sending an HTTP request from a source application to a destination application.
 When an event takes place in the source application, an HTTP request which might contain data relating to the event is triggered.
-This HTTP request is sent to the destination application's endpoint.
-This is the endpoint, submitted by the destination application to the source application, where webhook requests are to be sent.
-The endpoint is often referred to as the webhook URL.
+This HTTP request is sent to the destination application's endpoint (often referred to as the webhook URL.)

 Webhook requests can be sent using the POST or GET request methods.
 This depends on the webhook provider's preferences — the information on how to consume the requests is always available on the provider's documentation.

 Now that we have a good understanding of how webhooks work, let's dive in to some comparisons.

 What Are Webhooks And How They Work